 Develop your own path

 This is a 125-hour program where students learn personal care skills necessary to assist the elderly and chronically ill who may live in nursing homes, rehabili- tation centers, or may be a patient in a hospital or certified long-term homecare agency.
 The program will include 95 classroom hours and 30 lab/clinical expe- rience hours in local nursing homes.
 The graduate will be eligible to take the New York State Nursing Home Nurse Aide Certification Examination.
 Both day and evening programs are offered at various times throughout the year.

 Certified Nurse Assistant

 As valuable members of the dental team, Dental Assistants take on significant responsibilities.
 Working directly with dentists, they perform a wide variety of tasks requiring both interpersonal and technical skills.
 The Dental Assistant class is a 690-hour pro- gram, including 200 hours of dental experience in area dental offices.
 Coursework includes dental theory, emergency care, infection control, preventive dentistry, clinical assisting, and dental radiology.
-Dental Assisting has been approved by the NYS Department of Education for licensure and certification purposes.
-Upon completion, graduates are eligible to take certification exams, which lead to licensure.

 Certified Dental Assistant